RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

-**Note: This functionality is available only in [Enterprise Edition](Enterprise-Edition).**
+**Note: This functionality is available only in the [Enterprise Edition](Enterprise-Edition).**

 DBeaver can schedule task execution for regular executions.
 DBeaver supports `Windows Task Scheduler` on Windows and `cron` on macOS and GNU/Linux.
-On top of that as well, you can configure schedulers manually [using command line](#running-tasks-from-the-command-line-any-os).
+In addition, you can manually configure schedulers [using command line](#running-tasks-from-the-command-line-any-os).

 ## Scheduling tasks from the Tasks view